 C3G.
-There are currently no approved drugs for C3 glomerulopathy, but treatments in clinical development include iptacopan being developed by Novartis, currently in Phase 3 clinical trials; narsoplimab (OMS721), a MASP-2 inhibitor monoclonal antibody being developed by Omeros Corp., in a Phase 2 renal basket trial; avacopan, an oral C5aR-inhibitor developed by ChemoCentryx, Inc. (acquired by Amgen Inc. in October 2022), in Phase 2 clinical trials; and KP104, an anti C5-Factor H bifunctional protein being developed by Kira Pharmaceuticals, currently in a Phase 2 renal basket trial.
+There are currently no approved drugs for C3 glomerulopathy.
+There are treatments in clinical development, including iptacopan being developed by Novartis, currently in Phase 3 clinical trials; OMS906, a MASP-3 inhibitor monoclonal antibody being developed by Omeros Corp., in a Phase 2 trial;; KP104, an anti C5-Factor H bifunctional protein being developed by Kira Pharmaceuticals, currently in a Phase 2 renal basket trial; and ARO-C3, an RNAi to reduce C3 production developed by Arrowhead Pharmaceuticals, currently in a Phase 1/2 renal basket trial.